Mc-gabys/Mc-gabys/README.md

-- 👋 Hi, I’m @Mc-gabys
+- 👋 Hi, I’m Mc-gabys
-- 👀 I’m interested in ...
+- 👀 I’m interested in development
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: the.mcgabys@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: 14 years old
+- ⚡ Fun fact: 15 years old

 <!---
 Mc-gabys/Mc-gabys is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.